Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Proposed Multiview Random Vector Functional Link (MvRVFL) Network

 Here, $\beta_1$ and $\beta_2$ are the output weight matrix corresponding to Vw-$A$ and Vw-$B$, $\xi_1$ and $\xi_2$ represent the error corresponding to Vw-$A$ and Vw-$B$, respectively. $\mathcal{C}_1$, $\mathcal{C}_2$, $\theta$ and $\rho$ are the regularization parameters.

 Each component of the optimization problem of MvRVFL has the following significance. \begin{enumerate} \item The terms $\|\beta_1\|$ and $\|\beta_2\|$ are regularization components for Vw-$A$ and Vw-$B$, respectively.
-These terms are employed to mitigate overfitting by constraining the capacities of the classifier sets for both views. \item The error variables \(\xi_1\) and \(\xi_2\) are pertinent to both views, enabling tolerance for misclassifications in situations of overlapping distributions. \item The primal optimization function comprises two distinct classification objectives for each view, linked by the coupling term $\rho\xi_1^t \xi_2$.
-Here, $\rho$ represents an additional regularization constant, referred to as the coupling parameter.
-This term serves to minimize the product of the error variables for both views as well as trade-off parameters between both views. \end{enumerate}
+These elements help prevent overfitting by limiting the complexity of the classifier sets associated with each specific view. \item The error variables \(\xi_1\) and \(\xi_2\) are pertinent to both views, enabling tolerance for misclassifications in situations of overlapping distributions. \item The primal optimization function consists of two separate classification goals for each view, connected through the coupling term \(\rho\xi_1^t \xi_2\).
+In this context, \(\rho\) is an extra regularization constant, known as the coupling parameter.
+This term aims to reduce the product of the error variables from both views while balancing the trade-off parameters between them. \end{enumerate}

 The Lagrangian corresponding to the problem Eq. (\ref{eq:6}) is given by